hetu-script/hetu-script/packages/hetu_script/README.md

 - Semicolon is optional.
 - Function starts with a keyword like 'fun, get, set, construct'.
 - Support both class based OOP and prototype based OOP, and also functional programming.
 You can choose whatever style you want.
-- Type annotation is ptional.
+- Type annotation is optional.
 Variable declared will infer its type from its initializer expression.
 (The static analysis is still WIP.)

 ## Binding